 Farm Hours & Admission

-The last time we checked the price for adults is close to $8, and children between 18 months and 16 years were around $5, which was the same for seniors (ages 55+).
-Special event days usually cost about a dollar more.
-Horseback riding is also available at just over $100 an hour and booked in advance.
+The last time we checked the price for adults was slightly more than $8 after taxes.
+Children between 18 months and 16 years were around $5, which was the same for seniors (ages 55+).
+Special event days usually cost about a dollar or so more.
+Horseback riding is also available at around $115 an hour and booked in advance.

 Parking at the farm is free.
 If the parking lot gets full, there is also street parking in the area.